Asekon/Gait-Authentication/README.md

 1-Enter your name
 2-press "Sign up" and put the phone in your pocket.
 3-keep walking in a natural and straight manner until the application makes a notification sound.
-4-If for any reason the user does not walk properly, the session must be restarted. ( Entering a user name that already exists while signing up will over right the existing profile)
+4-If for any reason the user does not walk properly, the session must be restarted. ( Entering a user name that already exists while signing up will overwrite the existing profile)
 ```

 Attempt to login using your Gait